DigiCARES/website/pages/about/project.md

 To do this, DigiCARES will develop an AI-driven digital twin to assist in the goal of becoming more climate aware and resilient.

-## Team

-List of Bios from the team of researchers.